Skip to main content

 • A static input payload that the scheduled runs use, if any.

+A schedule is either active or paused.
+You can pause a schedule to stop it temporarily without deleting the configuration and resume it later, or trigger it to run now outside its cron times.
 Scheduled runs use the currently published version of the workflow, so improvements you publish to the workflow take effect on the next scheduled run with no schedule changes needed.

 Watching an execution live